adayoung/ada-bot/CONTRIBUTING.md

   * Make your changes, commit, and push!
   * Create a pull request and we'll merge it together!
   * Oh, that's all there is to it really.
 Suggestions welcome!

+# Bot Reactions

+If you're trying to add Bot reactions, please wait for #3 to be resolved.
+I'll post a uniform format to get the thing working without feeling like fighting an Occultist with a billion hangedman tarots.